UAlbertaALTLab/itwewina/docs/xml-dictionary.md

    the translation is written in.
 Currently itwêwina only supports `crk` and `eng`.
-Thus, every `<tg>` in the `crkeng.xml` dictionary will have its `xml:lang="eng"`, as that is the only language it translates into.
+Thus, every `<tg>` in the `crkeng.xml` dictionary will have its `xml:lang="eng"`, as that is the only language it translates into; likewise, every `<tg>` in the `engcrk.xml` dictionary will have its `xml:lang="crk"`.

 ### Example

-There is one meaning, but the `MD` source translates it as "an arrow", while the `CW` source translates it as "arrow, little arrow".
+In the Plains Cree to English direction, there is one meaning, but the `MD` source translates it as "an arrow", while the `CW` source translates it as "arrow, little arrow".

 ```xml
 <mg>